moderndatacompany/dataos.info/docs/learn/operator_learn_track/lakehouse_insights/index.md

 ## Scenario

 After mastering credential security and establishing reliable data source connections, you now face a new challenge: inefficiencies in your data lake, including slow query responses and rising storage costs.
-To tackle these issues, you turn to **Lakehouse Insights**, a system-level data product designed to optimize data lake performance by identifying and addressing inefficiencies in Lakehouse storage.
+To tackle these issues, you turn to Lakehouse Insights, a system-level data product designed to optimize data lake performance by identifying and addressing inefficiencies in Lakehouse storage.

 ## Overview of Lakehouse Insights